-- to zero.
-Trial and error generally is required to determine the optimum number of control - 2 points for a given application.
-The minimum number of control points is two: at least one to - 3 define the non-zero part of the curve and one to define where the function becomes zero. - 4 Another option allows a predefined IRF to be supplied to RRAWFLOW if the IRF is - 5 determined by some other method (IRF type 4, Table 1).
-The scaling coefficient ε is not used - 6 for nonparametric IRFs because the area is defined by the ordinate values.
+Another option allows a predefined IRF to be supplied to RRAWFLOW if the IRF is determined by some other method (IRF type 4, Table 1).
+The scaling coefficient ε is not used for nonparametric IRFs because the area is defined by the ordinate values.

-7 Linearity and time variance
+2.5.3 Linearity and time variance

-- 8 The terms "linear," "nonlinear," time variant," and "time invariant" may cause some - 9 confusion.
-Estimated recharge (Appendix A) is a nonlinear process, where recharge as a - fraction of precipitation varies with antecedent soil-moisture conditions.
+The terms "linear", "nonlinear", "time variant", and "time invariant" may cause some confusion.
+Estimated recharge (Appendix A) is a nonlinear process, where recharge as a fraction of precipitation varies with antecedent soil-moisture conditions.
 Convolution (Eq.
-1), - which simulates the system response to recharge, is a linear system (Jenkins and Watts, 1968; - Dooge, 1973).
-This linear system can be either time variant or time invariant, depending on - whether or not the IRF changes with time (Jenkins and Watts, 1968).
-Most commonly, a time- - invariant (i.e., static) IRF is assumed in hydrologic convolution models (e.g., von Asmuth et - 15 al., 2002; Denić-Jukić and Jukić, 2003).
-In many hydrologic systems, however, the IRF - 16 changes with changing climatic conditions, resulting in a change in response characteristics - 17 (Larocque et al., 1998; Long and Mahler, 2013).
-Additional details and examples of time- - variant IRFs for hydrologic applications include Pinault et al. (2001), Jukić and Denić-Jukić - 19 (2006), and Long and Mahler (2013).
+1), which simulates the system response to recharge, is a linear system (Jenkins and Watts, 1968; Dooge, 1973).
+This linear system can be either time variant or time invariant, depending on whether or not the IRF changes with time (Jenkins and Watts, 1968).
+Most commonly, a time-invariant (i.e., static) IRF is assumed in hydrologic convolution models (e.g., von Asmuth et al., 2002; Denić-Jukić and Jukić, 2003).
+In many hydrologic systems, however, the IRF changes with changing climatic conditions, resulting in a change in response characteristics (Larocque et al., 1998; Long and Mahler, 2013).
+Additional details and examples of time-variant IRFs for hydrologic applications include Pinault et al. (2001), Jukić and Denić-Jukić (2006), and Long and Mahler (2013).

-Time-variance (TV) options
+2.5.4 Time-variance (TV) options

-- 21 RRAWFLOW has three options for time variance in convolution (Table 1).
-In time-variance - 22 (TV) option 1, the IRF is time invariant, or static.
-TV option 1 should be used for solute - 23 transport simulations.
-TV option 2 applies a time-variant IRF, similarly to the method - proposed by Long and Mahler (2013), which uses a minimal number of fitting parameters but - 25 also represents the dominant transient characteristics of the system.
-In this method, the - system-input record is separated into climatically wet or dry periods.
-One IRF represents all - of the wet periods, and the other represents all of the dry periods.
-The IRF scaling variable β - 28 (Eq.
+RRAWFLOW has three options for time variance in convolution (Table 1).
+In TV option 1, the IRF is time invariant, or static.
+TV option 2 applies a time-variant IRF, similarly to the method proposed by Long and Mahler (2013), which uses a minimal number of fitting parameters but also represents the dominant transient characteristics of the system.
+In this method, the system-input record is separated into climatically wet or dry periods.
+One IRF represents all of the wet periods, and the other represents all of the dry periods.
+The IRF scaling variable β (Eq.
 1) is set to unity for TV options 1 and 2.